Robert Quinney

 Robert Quinney (born 1976 in Nottingham, England) is Director of the Choir of New College, Oxford, and was formerly Sub-Organist at Westminster Abbey and Director of Music at Peterborough Cathedral.
-In addition to his work at New College, he has a busy freelance career as soloist, ensemble player, and writer on music.
-From October 2009 till 2014 he was Director of Oundle for Organists, whose residential courses provide inspiring tuition for young organists.
+In addition to his work at New College, he has a freelance career as soloist, ensemble player, and writer on music.
+From October 2009 till 2014 he was Director of Oundle for Organists, whose residential courses provide tuition for young organists.

-In 2002 Quinney was named Royal College of Organists Performer of the Year.
+In 2002, Quinney was named Royal College of Organists Performer of the Year.

 Education and early career

 Robert Quinney was born in Nottingham and was a chorister at Dundee Cathedral and then at All Saints Church, Ecclesall, where he learned to play the organ.

 He attended Silverdale School and then received a sixth-form full academic scholarship to Eton College, which Eton offers to pupils from state schools.
 On leaving Eton he spent a year as organ scholar of Winchester Cathedral and Assistant Organist of Winchester College.
 He was then organ scholar at King's College, Cambridge from 1995 to 1998.

 On graduating from Cambridge (with BA and M.Phil. degrees) Quinney became Acting Sub-Organist of Westminster Abbey.